Key takeaways

 Can you use a business credit card for personal expenses?

-• Closure of your account.
-You’ll likely have to sign an agreement vowing not to use your business credit card for personal charges.
+• Closure of your account: You’ll likely have to sign an agreement vowing not to use your business credit card for personal charges.
 The agreement may stipulate that if you violate these terms, the issuer can choose to cancel your card.

-• Personal liability.
-Blending your personal and business finances may result in you assuming personal responsibility for any business debts in the event of legal complications.
+• Personal liability: Blending your personal and business finances may result in you assuming personal responsibility for any business debts in the event of legal complications.
 It could enable courts to disregard the separation between you and your business, potentially holding you personally accountable for your business’s obligations.

-• Tax consequences.
-Typically, business credit cards entail elevated fees and interest rates compared to personal cards.
+• Tax consequences: Typically, business credit cards entail elevated fees and interest rates compared to personal cards.
 But these higher costs often come with a benefit: most interest charges and fees accrued from business transactions are tax-deductible, alongside the business-related expenses.
 Conversely, personal purchases lack this tax-deductible advantage, resulting in no financial return.
 So, if you utilize your business credit card for personal expenses and carry a balance, it will likely incur greater long-term costs.

-• Effects on both business and personal credit scores.
-Using your business credit card for personal transactions in hopes of enhancing your consumer credit score might be enticing, but it’s unlikely to be helpful.
+• Effects on both business and personal credit scores: Using your business credit card for personal transactions in hopes of enhancing your consumer credit score might be enticing, but it’s unlikely to be helpful.
 Most business credit cards only report positive card activity to business credit bureaus, meaning any responsible habits with your business credit card is unlikely to reflect in your consumer credit score.
 However, issuers do sometimes report negative business card activity to personal credit bureaus, so your personal credit score could be adversely affected.

-• Limited consumer protections.
-Using a business credit card instead of a personal one could result in the loss of specific legal protections you enjoy when you use a consumer card, including safeguards against sudden interest rate hikes without prior notice; prohibition of interest rate increases on outstanding balances; prohibition of interest charges on timely paid debts; and allocation of payments toward balances with the highest interest rates first.
+• Limited consumer protections: Using a business credit card instead of a personal one could result in the loss of specific legal protections you enjoy when you use a consumer card — including safeguards against sudden interest rate hikes without prior notice, prohibition of interest rate increases on outstanding balances, prohibition of interest charges on timely paid debts and allocation of payments toward balances with the highest interest rates first.

-Should you mistakenly charge a personal expense to your business card, notify your accountant or bookkeeper and mark the transaction to exclude it from your business’s financial records.
+If you mistakenly charge a personal expense to your business card, notify your accountant or bookkeeper and mark the transaction to exclude it from your business’s financial records.

 What to look out for in a business credit card

 Although business credit cards provide plenty of advantages, there are a few potential downsides.
 Often, the business credit cards with the most perks charge high annual fees.
 For example, The Business Platinum Card® from American Express comes with a hefty $695 annual fee.
-But if you’re unsure how often you’ll be charging purchases to your card, or whether you’ll really use the perks, consider a business credit card with no annual fee.
+But if you’re unsure how often you’ll be charging purchases to your card or whether you’ll really use the perks, consider a business credit card with no annual fee.

-Before applying for a card, consider the pros and cons of several of the best business credit cards, so you can decide which best meets the needs of your unique business, whether your work involves road trips, creative work, e-commerce, air travel or something else.
+Before applying for a card, consider the pros and cons of several of the best business credit cards so you can decide which best meets the needs of your unique business — whether your work involves road trips, creative work, e-commerce, air travel or something else.

 Of course, every card you get must be handled properly, and management takes time and attention.
-Regardless of the size of your business, it’s best to maintain a low balance so fees don’t eat into your proceeds, and always pay your monthly bill on time to protect your business credit rating.
+Regardless of the size of your business, it’s best to maintain a low balance so fees don’t eat into your proceeds and always pay your monthly bill on time to protect your business credit rating.

 The bottom line